-Audition and sight singing portion: required of all incoming music majors or students who plan to take music major classes.
-Administered individually by sign-up on that same day, immediately following the written portion.
+1).
+Individual Audition and Sight Singing Exam: required of all incoming music majors or students who plan to take music major classes; administered in 10-minute appointments scheduled prior to the audition date.
 If you play an instrument (other than piano, organ, or harpsichord) that you are unable to bring to the Musicianship Placement Exam, you may be able to borrow one from the department.
-Please check in advance with Mark Mueller (firstname.lastname@example.org, (510) 643-8722) to be sure that the instrument you need is available to borrow.
+Please email Mark Mueller, Operations Manager (firstname.lastname@example.org) 3 business days in advance to be sure that the instrument you need is available to borrow.

 Criteria for Placement in the Musicianship Series

 Please see the placement criteria page for more information.

 Required only for those incoming music majors or students who plan to take music major classes, who have previously studied four-part writing and can realize a figured bass or harmonize a melody.
 In other words, if you have sufficient background that you think you may place ahead in the harmony sequence, rather than at the beginning of the harmony sequence, this test is for you.
 The optional Harmony Advanced Placement Exam in Spring 2017 will take place on Friday, 01/13, 3-5pm.
 Please see department academic calendar for the date, time and place.

 Fall 2018 Advanced Harmony Placement Exam: Tuesday, 08/21, 1-3m, 117 Morrison.